anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   - replace 'end-to-end security' by the more clear 'end-to-end authentication'
   - restrict the meaning of the abbreviation 'AE' to 'Alternative Enrollment'
   - replace 'MAY' by 'may' in requirement on delegated registrar actions
-  - re-phrase requirement on certificate request exchange, avoiding MANDATORY
+  - re-phrase requirement on certification request exchange, avoiding MANDATORY
   - mention that further protocol names need be put in Well-Known URIs registry
   - explain consequence of using non-standard endpoints, not following SHOULD
   - remove requirement that 'caPubs' field in CMP responses SHOULD NOT be used